trailofbits/anchor-coverage/README.md

    export PATH=$PWD/bin:$PATH
    ```

-2. Add the following to `[profile.release]` section of your Anchor project's root Cargo.toml:
+2. Add the following to the `[profile.release]` section of your Anchor project's root Cargo.toml:

    ```toml
    debug = true